tayyeb-ali/tayyeb-ali/README.md

   <h3> 👨‍💻 About Me </h3>

-  - 🔭 &nbsp; I’m currently learning about how data is stored and handled whilst pursuing certifications in security.
+  - 🔭 &nbsp; I’m currently learning about how data is handled and stored in the real-world.
-  - 🎓 &nbsp; Studied Computer Science, Programming, and Cyber Security from the University of Warwick.
+  - 🎓 &nbsp; Studied Computer Science from the University of Warwick.
   - 💼 &nbsp; Working as a Data Analyst currently.
   - 🌱 &nbsp; Cyber Security and Information/Data Security Enthusiast!
   - 🎮 &nbsp; I enjoy playing video games and reading books.